diezcami/arctic-fox-theme/_posts/2021-04-22-btrfs-azure.md

     azure-arm: /dev/sda on /butter type btrfs (rw,relatime,space_cache,subvolid=5,subvol=/)
 ```

-A full JSON packer file can be found below.
+A full example  packer file can be found below.

 This configuration...

-- Creates an ordinary Ubuntu 18.04 VM
+- Creates an ordinary Ubuntu 18.04 VM from the Azure marketplace
 - Attaches a 128GB data disk
 - Installs some useful tools (Azure CLI, dotnet, docker, docker-compose, etc)
 - Formats the attached block device as btrfs and mounts it